Sequential bargaining: General outcome set

-Nejat Anbarci studied a setting with a finite number of outcomes, where each of the two agents may have a different preference order on the outcomes.
-The protocol rules disallow to repeat the same offer twice.
+Nejat Anbarci studied a setting with a finite number of outcomes, where each of the two agents may have a different preference order over the outcomes.
+The protocol rules disallow repeating the same offer twice.
 In any such game, there is a unique SPE.
 It is always Pareto optimal; it is always one of the two Pareto-optimal options of which rankings by the players are the closest.
-It can be found by finding the smallest integer k for which the sets of k best options of the two players have non-empty intersection.
+It can be found by finding the smallest integer k for which the sets of k best options of the two players have a non-empty intersection.
 For example, if the rankings are a>b>c>d and c>b>a>d, then the unique SPE is b (with k=2).
 If the rankings are a>b>c>d and d>c>b>a, then the SPE is either b or c (with k=3).

-In a later study, Anbarci studies several schemes for two agents who have to selecting an arbitrator from a given set of candidates:
+In a later study, Anbarci studies several schemes for two agents who have to select an arbitrator from a given set of candidates: